-Although private money typically comes with a short repayment period, it’s still often a good option for those wanting to buy a house in Cherokee County for the goal of flipping, especially when they plan to sell as soon as possible after refurbishing the house.
+Although private money typically comes with a short repayment period, it’s still often a good option for those wanting to buy a house in Atlanta for the goal of flipping, especially when they plan to sell as soon as possible after refurbishing the house.
 “If you plan to make extensive renovations in a short time period that will boost the value of the home, it is possible that you could sell or refinance the property fairly quickly,” which makes private money a good option.

 A decided pro of private money is the typical short approval process and period.
 For a private money loan, the approval process often takes as little as a couple of weeks, “as opposed to 30 to 45 days for a conventional loan.”

 When you buy a house in Atlanta with a conventional mortgage loan, you’ll often be facing a prepayment penalty if you pay off the loan early.
 But that’s usually not the case with private money.